goethite/gostint-helm/README.md

 gostint/init/ingress-init.sh aut-op default

-IMPORTANT: The above path based ingress for vault breaks end-to-end TLS encryption and could present a security risk.
-SSL Pasthrough with SNI hostname based routing may be a better option...
+IMPORTANT: The above path based ingress for vault breaks end-to-end TLS encryption and could present a security risk (for gostint-client authenticating, but not for the actual submission of the job).
+SSL Pasthrough with SNI hostname based routing may be a better option, or better yet, direct access to the vault.